stevius10/Proxmox-GitOps/README.md

 ## Architecture

-The architecture is based on a multi-stage pipeline capable of recursively deploying and configuring itself.
+The architecture is based on a multi-stage pipeline capable of recursively deploying and configuring itself as a self-managed control plane.

 <p align="center">
   <img src="./docs/concept.svg" alt="Concept"/>